Respite Care

 Chimes of Virginia

-• Offers respite care and in-home services to families of children with disabilities.
-Program participants in our residential, in-home support, and day services also have access to adjunctive support to address their physical, mental, and behavioral health needs to help maximize their potential and opportunities for independence.
-As such, we coordinate with a variety of licensed professionals in community practice such as physicians, behavioral and mental health specialists, nutritionists, and specialty therapists.
+Offers respite care and in-home services to families of children with disabilities.
+Program participants in the residential, in-home support, and day services also have access to adjunctive support to address their physical, mental, and behavioral health needs to help maximize their potential and opportunities for independence.
+The program coordinates with a variety of licensed professionals in community practice such as physicians, behavioral and mental health specialists, nutritionists, and specialty therapists.

 Developmental Support Associates